Back to Blog

 We don’t manage the incident process.
 No Slack channels, no retros, no status pages, no service catalog.

 The architecture difference: SuperTerminal runs on your machine.
-Your logs and credentials stay local.
-You pick your AI provider.
+Your SSH credentials stay local, and AI analysis goes to the provider you configure.
 FireHydrant is cloud SaaS.

 The comparison